gebhartn/gebhart.website/content/pages/about.md

 template: "generic"
 ---

-I'm <span>Nicholas Gebhart</span>, a full stack software developer, writer, and a former beer industry professional.
-I am always looking for something new and exciting to work on, and to write about the things I've learned along the way.
+Hello, I'm Nicholas Gebhart.
+I'm a full stack software developer currently based out of Southern California.
+I spend quite a lot of time at the computer reading and writing about the things I am passionate about.

-My goal is to create new and wonderful things and share the things I learn with other like-minded individuals.
+I am setting out to document and share the things that I've learned in my journey as a software developer and technical writer.
+I want to share my journey as a bootcamp graduate and obsessive autodidact with the entire internet, and this is where I'll do it!

 ## Recent Projects
  - [Mission Control]() — Project Management tool